Student Housing Guest Policy and Visitors

 Registration of overnight guests is necessary so the college can identify those individuals staying on campus, in the event of an emergency.
 All guests must comply with Central Penn policies while on campus.
 It is the host’s responsibility to inform their guest(s) of Central Penn’s policies.
 As a host, the student will be held personally responsible for any violation of college policy committed by his/her guest(s), regardless of severity.
 For safety and security purposes, each unit will not exceed 8 guests.

-There are three Blackout Periods
+There are four Blackout Periods

 - Midterm week (week 6) Monday – Friday